Tyrn/wei/the-insider-en.typ

      In  five  minutes, Ashinik jumped down onto a sidewalk and  ran at  top speed across stiff and booming thermoconcrete.
-This spaceport's  sector  was relatively empty -  two helicopters stood  next to  its  border and a  hefty trans-galactic liner was being loaded far away.
+This spaceport's  sector  was relatively empty---two helicopters stood  next to  its  border and a  hefty trans-galactic liner was being loaded far away.
 With an open mouth,  Ashinik stared at the  containers floating into the cargo hatch for several moments.
 What if he just crept in the ship and flew away  from this damned planet?
 At